Clones with No Sons and Males with No Father

 With bees, the same basic principle exists - but only in female bees.

 Female bees are created when a queen lays an egg that she then fertilizes.
-Though the numbers are different with bees (as compared to human), each side of the family contributes 16 chromosomes and the balance is there in female bees.
+Though the numbers are different with bees (as compared to humans), each side of the family contributes the same number of chromosomes (16).

 But it becomes a little stranger when we turn to the haploid - the drone.
 Male bees only include the chromosomes from the egg, since they have not been fertilized.
 Thus, drones have just 16 chromosomes, all from the queen.